Editar

 Build automation that uses Microsoft-hosted agents and Azure Pipelines

-You can automate the process of building X++ code and creating deployable packages on any build agent that run on Microsoft Windows.
+In Microsoft Azure DevOps, you can automate the process of building X++ code and creating deployable packages on any Windows build agent.
 These agents include Microsoft-hosted agents.
 This approach helps you avoid the setup, maintenance, and cost of deploying build virtual machines (VMs).
 It also lets you reuse the existing setup of build agents to run other .NET build automation.

 Note